 How quickly does the Aspergillus versicolor grow?

-As a general rule, you can expect a fresh growth of Aspergillus versicolor to take from 1 to 3 weeks to cover an area of about two square feet, especially in places that have seen recent water damage and remain damp.
+As a general rule, you can expect a fresh growth of A. versicolor to take from 1 to 3 weeks to cover an area of about two square feet, especially in places that have seen recent water damage and remain damp.

-Where can you find Aspergillus versicolor?
+Where can you find Aspergillus versicolor mold?

-The risk of developing a growth of mold becomes exponentially higher should there be a leakage somewhere or recent water damage in these places.
+The risk of developing a growth of mold becomes exponentially higher should there be leakage somewhere or recent water damage in these places.

-What are allergies caused by Aspergillus versicolor?
+What allergies are caused by Aspergillus versicolor?